nus-cs2030/1718-s2/docs/lec02.md

 }
 ```

-This mechanism for a class to inherit the properties and behavior from a parent is called _inheritance_, and is the forth and final basic OO principles we cover[^5].
+This mechanism for a class to inherit the properties and behavior from a parent is called _inheritance_, and is the fourth and final basic OO principles we cover[^5].

 [^5]: The other three is encapsulation, abstraction, and polymorphism.